OHM Advisors’ Team GLASS Wins Internet of H2O Challenge

 Sounds like a smart solution to us.
 Congratulations Team GLASS!

 More about OHM Advisors' Team GLASS: Robert Czachorski, a partner at OHM and a thought leader in the field of predictive modeling, is the owner and co-founder of H2Ometrics.
-Karlin Danielson is a geochemist with a PhD in environmental engineering.
-Nathan Zgnilek has a background in nutrient pollution.
+Karlin Danielsen is a geochemist with a PhD in environmental engineering.
+Nathan Zgnilec has a background in nutrient pollution.
 All three are members of the firm’s Environmental and Water Resources Group.

 About OHM Advisors: